Sarchy : A New Hope in Search

 A new implementation of the not-so-young, open source search engine YaCy

-Sarchy (URL : sarchy.tech) is an intriguing faceted search engine (with RSS saved search) based on the open source YaCy search engine and developped by Agnel Vishal (Twitter @agnelvishal), a developper from Chennai in the Tamil Nadu region of India.
+Sarchy [update as of 5th Aug.
+2024 : the sarchy.tech domain is for sale, all links to Sarchy in this post are now dead] is an intriguing faceted search engine (with RSS saved search) based on the open source YaCy search engine and developped by Agnel Vishal (Twitter @agnelvishal), a developper from Chennai in the Tamil Nadu region of India.
 Sarchy has been detected by one of the best French monitoring specialists, Christophe Deschamps (TW @crid ; blog Outils Froids) and relayed by Serge Courrier (TW @secou) of RSS Circus, another French monitoring specialist.

 Sarchy is based on the (rather old) YaCy open source search engine